-Top class little independent bistros sit next to some of Warsaw’s chain restaurants like American Jeff's (the 3rd in Warsaw), and the biggest restaurateurs including Mateusz Gessler's gastronomic outpost - Port Royal.
+Top class little independent bistros sit next to some of Warsaw’s chain restaurants, like Tuk Tuk, and the biggest restaurateurs including Mateusz Gessler's gastronomic outpost - Port Royal.
 The main hall has some brilliant food on offer, with stalls offering flavours from all over the world.
 There are of course some shops here too, however, in reality, they'll always play second fiddle to the top class dining area.

 For all the hustle and bustle of the ground floor level, take a peek at the ominously deserted basement level which is home to probably the quietest Rossmann store in town, one almost expects to watch a tumbleweed blow across the lovely stone floor.

 Pop upstairs to level 1 where a lot of cultural events are organized such as art exhibitions and fairs - check out the fascinating exhibition about the restoration of the original building or just take a few moments to stare at the kinetic light sculpture 'Big Dipper' by Australian artist Michael Candy.
 This level is also home to a culinary school and a large glass fronted design studio – try not to catch the eye of any of the trendy designers as they chew on pencils and stare at their iMac screens in deep contemplation.